misiektoja/lastfm_monitor/docs/troubleshooting.md

 If `pip` reports an externally managed environment, follow the pipx steps in [Installation](installation.md#install-lastfm-monitor-after-python-check).
 Use `pipx upgrade lastfm_monitor` for later upgrades.

 If the tool cannot import a dependency, install the dependencies with the same Python interpreter that runs the script.
-Use `python3 -m pip install -r requirements.txt` on macOS or Linux, or `python -m pip install -r requirements.txt` on Windows, with the requirements file matching your downloaded script.
+On macOS or Linux use `python3 -m pip install -r requirements.txt`.
+On Windows use `python -m pip install -r requirements.txt`.
+Match the requirements file to your downloaded script.

 If a new terminal cannot find your saved settings, return to the directory used during setup or pass both `--config-file` and `--env-file` explicitly.
 Run `lastfm_monitor --doctor <lastfm_username>` to see which settings are loaded.